trstlabs/intento/x/auto-ibc-tx/README.md

 ## Fees

-Fees are twofold, to pay validators for their services and to distribute funds back to the community.

-1. FlexFee, goes to validators and their delegators for providing computational resources
-2. FixedFee, goes to the community pool.
-Governance can decide on how these can be used to incentivize network partners such as relayer operators, event & hackathon organizers, as well as automation tooling.
+To encourage valuable transactions and timely execution, fees are implemented.
+These are designed to prevent spam, network congestion and reward validators for providing computational resources.

+1. FixedFee to the community pool.
+2. FlexFee to the proposing validator

+Governance can decide on how these fees are set.
+The FixedFee goes to the community pool to create network growth.
+Funds can be allocated towards ecosystem development, new tooling, relayer participation, and educational content.

+When funds are sent along MsgSubmitAutoTx, fees are deducted from a unique AutoTx address.
+If unspecified, fees are deducted from the sender account.
+When funds are unavailable, execution will not take place.

+## Relayer Rewards

+Relayers are vital to well-functioning of this module for ensuring timely, reliable execution.
+To incentivize relayers, rewards are minted in the mint module, allocated from the alloc module and sent to the AutoTx module.
+Here, relayers are incentivized.
+Relayer rewards are specified to different types of messages.
+AuthZ messages that perform authorized actions on behalf of a user such as recurring transactions and DCA strategies and WASM smart contract calls for developers automating their dApps.

 ## Parameters